saulpierotti/markdown_notebook/MP.md

 	* I can use a weight for each score that balances the over-representation of some sequences
 * We could use dynamic programming on a multi-dimensional matrix for maximizing the WSP function, but this requires $O(N^M)$ time
 	* N is the sequence lenght and M the number of sequences
-	* It is impossible for more than 4 sequences
+	* It is practically impossible for more than 4 sequences
 * Progressive alignment methods are fast but sub-optimal
 	* They build a tree and use the tree for guiding the alignment
 		* Usually the tree is built with NJ